thorrockstar/meta-thornxt-stm/README.md

 13/ Double check that in the kernel configuration **'General Setup->Timers subsystem->Timer tick handling'** is set to **'Periodic timer ticks'**.
 This should be done by the 'defconfig' but double check before building because it is cruicial.

+**VERY IMPORTANT**

-14/ There is an issue with patching the file "st-machine-extlinux-config-stm32mp.inc" inside the ST-Layer at "stm/meta-st-stm32mp/conf/machine/include".
+14/ There is an issue with patching the file "st-machine-extlinux-config-stm32mp.inc" inside the ST-Layer at "meta-st-stm32mp/conf/machine/include".
 So please copy that file from the THOR-layer at "meta-thornxt-stm\conf\machine\include" to the STM-layer and overwrite the original file.

 15/ Build Thor image
     bitbake thor-e-image